qpdf/qpdf/manual/cli.rst

    This flag starts encryption options, used to create encrypted files.
 Please see :ref:`encryption-options` for details.

+.. qpdf:option:: --user-password=user-password

+   .. help: specify user password

+      Set the user password.

+   Set the user password for the encrypted file.

+.. qpdf:option:: --owner-password=owner-password

+   .. help: specify owner password

+      Set the owner password.

+   Set the owner password for the encrypted file.

+.. qpdf:option:: --bits={48|128|256}

+   .. help: specify encryption bit depth

+      Set the encrypt bit depth.
+Use 256.

+   Set the bit depth for encrypted files.
+You should always use ``--bits=256`` unless you have a strong reason to create a file with weaker encryption.

 .. qpdf:option:: --decrypt

    .. help: remove encryption from input file